nathee8-sudo/nathee.tan-portfolio/projects/secure-apache-webserver/README.md

 This project demonstrates the deployment, configuration, and hardening of an Apache web server on Ubuntu Linux.
 It includes HTTPS configuration using a self‑signed SSL certificate, firewall rules, and multiple security hardening techniques.

-This project is based on Lab 3.3 (Web Server & Firewall) and Lab 6.3 (PKI & Apache Hardening).

 📌 Overview

 The goal of this project is to deploy a functional Apache web server and secure it using HTTPS, firewall rules, and server hardening techniques.